utensil/blog/content/posts/transformer/index.md

 * Stage 2 refines each token across features

 By repeatedly applying the transformer layer the representation at token $n$ and feature $d$ can be shaped by information at token $n'$ and feature $d'$ .
 This gives the transformer the ability to model long-range dependencies between tokens and features.
 Such a completeness is a key advantage of the transformer over other architectures but also poses challenges for efficient implementation, especially for long sequences.
+The performance pros and cons can be succinctly summarized by a quote from (Liu et al., 2018)[^10]:

+> The lack of recurrence enables greater within-training-example parallelization, at the cost of quadratic complexity in the input sequence length.

+In order to apply transformers to longer sequences, [^10] proposed a decoder-only transformer that

+> drops the encoder module (almost reducing model parameters by half for a given hyper-parameter set), combines the input and output sequences into a single "sentence".

 ## Stage 1: self-attention across the sequence